CENTER FOR PERFECTION STUDIES: CONTINUITY • SYMMETRY • HARMONY • USA • Goals • 2018

 ____ • Simple | Bruce Camber | Pulse | LinkedIn

 This work unwittingly jumps out of the current flows of the scholarly community.
 It is idiosyncratic.
 Yet, being even more speculative, it seems to follow that these spheres are the foundations for the finite-infinite transformation, the homogeneous and isotropic nature of things, the historic struggles to define the aether, a grid, the matrix, or the plenum; and cosmic microwave background radiation, dark energy, and dark matter.
 There are triangular, square, and hexagonal plates the are created within that tetrahedral-octahedral complex that literally tile and tessellate the universe.
-You have to observe them to believe it.
+You have to observe it to believe it.

 One of the goals of this project is to analyze each doubling (notation, step, group) and to link it to scholarly work that defines the notation better than any other.
 Even though the work started in December 2011, this project is still within its earliest stages of development.